openAMRobot/OpenAMR_UI_package/README.md

 **Visualizing the robot's World:**

-*   **Map display:** The page features a clear map representation of the environment your robot operates in.
+*   **Map display:** the page features a clear map representation of the environment your robot operates in.

-*   **Robot location:** You'll see a blue triangle indicating the robot's current position on the map, helping you track its movements.
+*   **Robot location:** you'll see a blue triangle indicating the robot's current position on the map, helping you track its movements.

-*   **Waypoint markers:** Red triangles mark the waypoints you've defined for specific routes, providing a visual roadmap for the robot's planned path.
+*   **Waypoint markers:** red triangles mark the waypoints you've defined for specific routes, providing a visual roadmap for the robot's planned path.

-*   **Map buttons:** Buttons dedicated to zooming in and out and navigating around the map are provided, allowing you to focus on specific areas of the environment.
+*   **Map buttons:** buttons dedicated to zooming in and out and navigating around the map are provided, allowing you to focus on specific areas of the environment.
 These buttons function independently of ROS topics, ensuring a user-friendly experience.

-**Managing maps and groups:**When you click on the buttons, UINode sends the **std\_msgs/String** message to the topic “**/ui\_operation**” and it will be parsed in other nodes of ui\_package
+**Managing maps and groups:** when you click on the buttons, UINode sends the **std\_msgs/String** message to the topic “**/ui\_operation**” and it will be parsed in other nodes of ui\_package

-*   **Group organization:** You can create and delete groups of maps, allowing you to categorize them for easier management (e.g., separate groups for different floors).
+*   **Group organization:** you can create and delete groups of maps, allowing you to categorize them for easier management (e.g., separate groups for different floors).

-*   **Map creation and control:** The page offers tools to create new maps from scratch, rename existing ones, and select the currently active map for the robot.
+*   **Map creation and control:** the UI offers tools to create new maps from scratch, rename existing ones, and select the currently active map for the robot.

-**Controlling the robot (Optional):**
+**Controlling the robot with joystick (Optional):**

 When you move the joystick, UINode sends the **geometry\_msgs/Twis** message to the topic “**/cmd\_vel**” and it will be parsed in other nodes that release the movement.

-*   **Joystick control:** This feature might be available, enabling you to directly steer the robot using a joystick interface on the map page (if supported by your specific robot platform).
+*   **Joystick control:** this feature might be available, enabling you to directly steer the robot using a joystick interface on the map page (if supported by your specific robot platform).

 **Top bar information:**

-*   **Current group and map:** The top of the page typically displays the currently selected group and active map, giving you a clear context for your actions.
+*   **Current group and map:** the top of the page typically displays the currently selected group and active map, giving you a clear context for your actions.

 **Monitoring system messages:**

-*   **Messages section:** A dedicated section on the Map page can display informative messages from various processes involved in robot operation.
+*   **Messages section:** a dedicated section on the Map page can display informative messages from various processes involved in robot operation.
 This section receives and visualize all **std\_msgs/String** messages from topic “**ui\_messages**”

 **Live video stream:**

-*   **Video stream section:** The Map page might also incorporate a live video stream from the robot's camera (if equipped).
+*   **Video stream section:** the Map page might also incorporate a live video stream from the robot's camera (if equipped).
 This visual aid provides a real-time perspective of the robot's surroundings, complementing the map view and enhancing your situational awareness.
 You can monitor the robot's progress along its route, identify obstacles in its path, and gain a better understanding of its environment.

 ### **Route page**